salhernandez/pomoDoNotDisturb/README.md

 - Use Python3
   - pip3, python3 server.py
 - Open browser after booting on a raspberry pi
+- Use Dockerfile to create python container
+- Setup Development environment using Docker

 # Install Instructions for Docker